 Occasionally I have the opportunity to work with a brand.
 I like the idea of creating a recipe based on a specific product, and I will always be honest about my feelings and experiences.
 Sometimes these opportunities will also result in a giveaway for my readers.
 I will always disclose when I am being compensated by a brand, and the brand will always be a fit with Culinary Hill.
 I absolutely do not accept product in exchange for a review.
 Opinions are always my own.

 Culinary Hill is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 An affiliate program is a relationship with a company that allows me to receive a commission on sales I refer from Culinary Hill.
 For example, I have an affiliate account with Amazon.
-If you click on a link in my Shop or in one of my posts and make a purchase, I may receive a small commission on that sale.
+If you click on a link in any of my posts and make a purchase, I may receive a small commission on that sale.
 Note: Your price remains the same; it is not higher.

 I am always delighted when a referral to Amazon results in a commission, but your participation is entirely voluntary.
 If you don’t want to participate in the affiliate program, once you know the name of the product, you can open a new browser window for Amazon and just search for it directly.
 No problem!